KQM-git/TCL/docs/evidence/equipment/weapons.md

 ![](https://i.imgur.com/ZofHPGD.png)

 From the evidence above: \(5140 - 50\) / 29942 = 16.9\%
 The total heal rounds up to only 17\%.
-We can see in the video that PAmber heals totaled only 4 procs instead of 6 total, once after Yae's burst and thrice after Lisa's burst.
+We can see in the video that PAmber heals totaled only 4 procs instead of 6 total, once after Yae's Burst and thrice after Lisa's Burst.
 This accounts for 1x5% Max HP regen from Yae and 3 \* 4\% Max HP regen from Lisa.

 Thus the previous statement "Suppose Prototype Amber HP regeneration stacked, we would expect a total heal of 3 \* 5\% + 3 \* 4\% = 27\%" is false.
 Prototype Amber HP regeneration does NOT stack, and instead activating a 2nd one overrides the regen effect of the 1st one.